-In vowing to move the U.S. embassy in Israel to Jerusalem, Donald Trump has torn up the diplomatic rule book, satisfying his base but at what global cost?
+In vowing to move the U.S. embassy in Israel to Jerusalem, Donald Trump has torn up the diplomatic rule book, satisfying his base but at what cost?

 Over the centuries, Christians, Jews and Muslims have often come to blows over Jerusalem and its cherished holy sites.
 Today Israel controls all the city and denies most Palestinians access to it.